Contrastive Neural Ratio Estimation for Simulation-based Inference: Methods

 \citet{Durkan2020} do not mention this diagnostic in their paper, but due to its intrinsic bias \NREB does not fulfill the identity necessary for this diagnostic to hold at optimum.
 The unknown factor that depends on $\bx$ implies ${p(\bx \mid \btheta) \neq p(\bx) \exp\circ g_{\bw}(\bx \mid \btheta)}$.
 We provide empirical evidence of this issue in Figure~\ref{fig:importance-sampling-diagnostic}.
 Although \NREB accurately approximates the true posterior, it demonstrably fails the diagnostic.
 Given the limited options for verification of \SBI results, this presents a major problem by significantly limiting the trustworthiness of \NREB on any problem with an intractable posterior.
 In Appendix~\ref{apndx:proof}, we show that the unrestricted \NREB-specific $c_{\bw}(\bx)$ bias means approximating $p(\bx \mid \btheta)$ with normalized importance weights will not solve the issue.

 \paragraph{Mutual information bound} Selecting the surrogate model most-similar to the target posterior remains intractable without access to $p(\btheta \mid \bx_o)$.
 Nevertheless, practitioners must decide which surrogate should approximate the posterior across training and hyperparameter search.
 Unfortunately, the validation losses between different versions of \NRE and different $K$ and $\gamma$ settings are not comparable.
 A good heuristic is to choose the model which minimizes the Kullback-Leibler divergence \emph{on average} over possible data $p(\bx)$.
-In Appendix~\ref{apndx:mutual-information}, we prove the relationship between $I(\btheta; \bx)$, the \emph{mutual information} with respect to $p(\btheta, \bx)$, our models' variational bound $I_{\bw}^{(0)}(\btheta; \bx)$, and the average \KLD
+In Appendix~\ref{apndx:mutual-information}, we prove the relationship between $I(\btheta; \bx)$, the \emph{mutual information} with respect to $p(\btheta, \bx)$, a pair of variational bounds on the mutual information $I_{\bw}^{(0)}(\btheta; \bx)$ and $I_{\bw}^{(1)}(\btheta; \bx)$, and the average \KLD